 Networking is transforming into a software application – SDN.
 The ScaleAOn network architecture solves private networking on the WAN with zero knowledge of legacy network protocols, and ensures no matter how large or complex your WAN, it is Always On.

 SD-WAN – The Enterprise Board Walk to the Internet and Cloud

 Data today is the new oil – sounds cliched?
 Well, look at the 26.66 Billion devices today – by 2025 the figure will mushroom to 75.44 billion- producing trillions of Gigabytes of Data.
 IDC predicts by 2020 Digital Data created will reach 44 zettabytes or 44 trillion gigabytes.
 Enterprise networks being the core of the digital transformation need your attention first.
-Next Generation capabilities like – Software Defined WAN – is required to ensure you don’t get stuck with legacy networks that creak as you scale in the digital world.
+Next Generation capabilities like – Software-Defined WAN – is required to ensure you don’t get stuck with legacy networks that creak as you scale in the digital world.

-Enterprises were skeptical of using a lot of Internet bandwidth, due to the inherent security risks.
+Enterprises were sceptical of using a lot of Internet bandwidth, due to the inherent security risks.
 But now, with SD-WAN, you can treat the Internet in your WAN, just like MPLS, a bandwidth circuit from place X to place Y. You can make the Internet work for you, without fear of breaches and risks.

-With all applications moving to the cloud, what better time than now to bring the most powerful confluence of network technology and internet express ways to the doorstep of your enterprise wide area networks.
+With all applications moving to the cloud, what better time than now to bring the most powerful confluence of network technology and internet express ways to the doorstep of your enterprise wide-area networks.

 ScaleAOn – What’s in a name?